Search

 How you will be measured

-Windows equating to a minimum of 3% of the floor area are fitted in all buildings which house birds
+The windows equate to a minimum of 3% of the floor area

 How you will be measured